-The children are all anaemic, and milk, paid for by another friend of the village is given to all the children by Varalu daily.
-An ayurvedic medicine is added, and our most experienced ayurvedic doctor has told us that the difference will be very visible in a month.
+The village children are all anaemic, and milk, with an ayurvedic medicine, is given to all the children by Varalu daily.
+Our ayurvedic doctor has told us that the difference will be very visible in a month.
 We hope so ... and then the people may turn to, and benefit from, the immense possibilities of ayurveda.

-The beehives so kindly donated have been installed in Varalu's, Eashwaramma's ,Annapurna's and Kala's houses.
-They are looking after them responsibly, and we hope that though there is drought, the sugar water they are offerring the bees will see them through.
-There is mango flower, and we hope that god aids them.
+The beehives have been installed in Varalu's, Eashwaramma's ,Annapurna's and Kala's houses.
+They are looking after them responsibly, and we hope that though there is drought, the sugar water they are offering the bees will see them through.
+There is mango flower, and we hope that they flourish.

-The village children are regaining health rapidly - but the people need to get out of poverty, and themselves afford all this on their own power.
+The village children are regaining health rapidly - but the people need to step out of poverty, and themselves afford milk for their children.

-Varalu has finally moved out of her brother's house with her three small children... which is good as being an unwelcome guest there was bad for her and the children... but now the upkeep of the three children is on her...
-She will have to rise to the occasion.
+Varalu has finally moved out of her brother's house with her three small children.
+That is a good thing, as being an unwelcome guest there was bad for her and the children.
+But now the upkeep of the three children is on her.
 She is growing in confidence as she earns a small sum towards her needs.
 With much care she teaches Sasi and boils and gives milk to all the children, and is paid for this.
-Her love, as much as the actual teaching or supplying, has an blossomimg effect on the children.
-Kala, Munneshwari and others also need to be enables to start earning more in these hard times to assure their children's well being.
-In the presense of drunk husbands, these frail women keep the home hearths burning.
+Kala, Munneshwari and others also need to be enabled to start earning more in these hard times to assure their children's well being.
+In the presence of drunk husbands, these frail women keep the home hearths burning.

 Annapurna and Varalu have finally procured the tomatoes to make the pickles, which they will bring to Chennai to sell.
 A small investment is also unnerving for them ... and I had to force a 'loan' on them to overcome the nervousness and start the 'entrepreuner' effort.

 Annapurna is packing her tamarind for the reStore shop.
 Others also wish to sell outside for a better price - we need to find the markets.
-Annapurna has finally opened a personal savings for her ... otherwise as she is living with her brother's family since her husband abandoned her she has felt obliged to slave for their expenses.
+Annapurna has finally opened a personal savings for herself.
+Otherwise as she is living with her brother's family since her husband abandoned her she has felt obliged to earn for their expenses.